jvm-profiling-tools/ap-loader/README.md

 ```

 The available converters depend on the included async-profiler version.
-Call `java -jar converter` to a list of available converters, see
+Call `java -jar ap-loader.jar converter` to a list of available converters, see
 [the source code on GitHub](https://github.com/jvm-profiling-tools/async-profiler/blob/master/src/converter/Main.java)
 for more details.